harvestmoonspeedruns/hmawl-affection/README.md

+# hmawl-affection

-# Harvest Moon: A Wonderful Life Affection Calculator
+Affection Calculator for Harvest Moon: A Wonderful Life